Go Back

 Focus Management

-Focus management refers to the strategic control of keyboard focus within a user interface.
-It encompasses techniques and practices for determining where focus goes, how it moves between elements, and how it's visually indicated.
-Proper focus management ensures that all users—especially those who rely on keyboards or assistive technologies—can navigate and interact with digital interfaces effectively.
+Proper focus management ensures that all users, especially those who rely on keyboards or assistive technologies, can navigate and interact with digital interfaces effectively.
 This includes determining the sequence of focusable elements, providing clear visual indicators, handling dynamic content changes, and ensuring that focus doesn't become trapped or lost.

-Importance of Focus Management
+Why Focus Management Matters

 Effective focus management serves several crucial purposes: